Aalkhinji/HW1_Rodolfo_Urbano/README.md

 2) A new repository was created and named "HW1_Rodolfo_Urbano".
 Repository was initialized with a README file to explain its content.
 MIT was selected as a LICENCE.
 Note: to change the license in the future, create a new file and name it "LICENSE.txt"; an option will appear to select a licence option.

 3) In Rstudio, the ggplot2 package was used to plot the Iris data showing length vs width facetting petal/sepal vs flower type.
 This was basically reproducing slide 27 from the Advanced Graphics Lecture.
-The plot was customized
+The plot was customized by decreasing font size and coloring by species.
+Ideally I would use either the species facet or the coloring scheme, but not both.